-Section 45.0031, Texas Education Code, as amended ("Section 45.0031"), requires a district to demonstrate to the Texas Attorney General that it has the prospective ability to pay its maximum annual debt service on a proposed issue of bonds and all previously issued bonds, other than bonds approved by district voters at an election held on or before April 1, 1991 and issued before September 1, 1992 (or debt issued to refund such bonds, collectively, "exempt bonds"), from a tax levied at a rate of \$0.50 per \$100 of assessed valuation before bonds may be issued.
-In demonstrating the ability to pay debt service at a rate of \$0.50, a district may take into account EDA and IFA allotments to the district, which effectively reduces the district's local share of debt service, and may also take into account Tier One funds allotted to the district.
-The District is required to deposit any State allotments provided solely for payment of debt service into the District's interest and sinking fund upon receipt of such amounts.
+Section 45.0031, Texas Education Code, as amended ("Section 45.0031"), requires a district to demonstrate to the Texas Attorney General that it has the prospective ability to pay its maximum annual debt service on a proposed issue of bonds and all previously issued bonds, other than bonds approved by district voters at an election held on or before April 1, 1991 and issued before September 1, 1992 (or debt issued to refund such bonds, collectively, "exempt bonds"), from a tax levied at a rate of \$0.50, a district may take into account EDA and IFA allotments to the district.
+The District is required to deposit any State allotments provided solely for payment of debt service into the district's interest and sinking fund upon receipt of such amounts.
 In addition, the District must, prior to levying an interest and sinking fund tax rate that exceeds \$0.50 per \$100 of assessed valuation, credit to the interest and sinking fund other State assistance, including Tier One funds that may be used for either operating purposes or for payment of debt service, in an amount equal to the amount needed to demonstrate compliance with the threshold tax rate test and which is received or to be received in that year.
 Once the prospective ability to pay such tax has been shown and the bonds are issued, a district may levy an unlimited tax to pay debt service.
-Taxes levied to pay refunding bonds issued pursuant to Chapter 1207.
-Texas Government Code, are not subject to the \$0.50 tax rate test; however, taxes levied to pay debt service for calculation of the \$0.50 threshold tax rate test.
-Under current law, a district may demonstrate its ability to comply with the \$0.50 threshold tax rate test.
-Under current law, a district may demonstrate its ability to comply with the
+Taxes levied to pay refunding bonds issued pursuant to Chapter 1207, Texas Government Code, are not subject to the \$0.50 tax rate test; however, taxes levied to pay debt service on such bonds (other than bonds issued to refund exempt bonds) are included in maximum annual debt service for calculation of the \$0.50 threshold tax rate test when applied to subsequent bonds are subject to the \$0.50 threshold tax rate test.
+Under current law, a district may demonstrate its ability to comply with the \$0.50 threshold tax rate test when applied by a registered professional appraiser, anticipated for the earlier of the tax year five years after the current tax year or the tax year in whi